HL7/fhir-sdoh-clinicalcare/input/pagecontent/specifications_for_personal_characteristics.md

 ### Background

 Collection of personal characteristics data (e.g., Race and Ethnicity (R/E), gender identity, sexual orientation, recorded sex and gender, and personal pronouns) is important to achieving the goal of health equity.
-For example, the recent [Cross-Industry Coalition Health Equity Pledge to Address Disparities](https://www.businesswire.com/news/home/20211026005241/en/Cross-Industry-Coalition-of-Health-Care-Organizations-Sign-Health-Equity-Pledge-to-Address-Disparities), and the proposed NCQA race/ethnicity stratification approach "Episode 9, from June 22, 2021,  [Future of HEDIS presentation](https://www.ncqa.org/wp-content/uploads/2021/11/Overview-Memo-Health-Equity-Accreditation-Plus.pdf?utm_medium=email&utm_campaign=publiccomment&utm_source=sf&utm_term=20211109) (see slides 15-25) both include a focus on the collection of Race & Ethnicity (R/E) data.
+For example, the [Cross-Industry Coalition Health Equity Pledge to Address Disparities](https://www.businesswire.com/news/home/20211026005241/en/Cross-Industry-Coalition-of-Health-Care-Organizations-Sign-Health-Equity-Pledge-to-Address-Disparities), and the proposed NCQA race/ethnicity stratification approach "Episode 9", from June 22, 2021,  [Future of HEDIS presentation](https://www.ncqa.org/wp-content/uploads/2021/11/Overview-Memo-Health-Equity-Accreditation-Plus.pdf?utm_medium=email&utm_campaign=publiccomment&utm_source=sf&utm_term=20211109) (see slides 15-25) both include a focus on the collection of Race & Ethnicity (R/E) data.

 However, there are standards-based challenges for collection and exchange of personal characteristics data.
 For example, some state insurance policies may require payers and/or providers to include R/E data in reporting and some states may require capturing the source (i.e., performer) and collection method for R/E data (e.g., the [Oregon Health Authority, Office of Equity and Inclusion Division 70, Race, Ethnicity, Language and Disability Demographic Data Collection Standards]( https://www.oregon.gov/oha/OEI/Policies/Race-Ethnicity-Language-Disability-Data-Collection-Standards.pdf) has rules and policy related to collection of R/E data.)